FanZang-Allen/COVID-SENTIMENT/README.md

   1. use TextBlob API to analyse text subjectivity
   2. compare result from TextBlob sentiment analyser with COVID-19 specialized model
 - bertmodel.ipynb:
-  1. preprocessed data
+  1. preprocess data
-  2. configured customer transformer model, tokenizer to adpat fastai
+  2. configure customer transformer model, tokenizer to adpat fastai

+Data Visualization:
+- dashapp.py
+  This file builds the local front end.
+We initially planned to build an application with both a back end and a front end.
+However, later we found that it was not necessary to have a back end because all our functionality can be done in the front end.

 ### **Running the project**
 *Optional: using conda to create an environment for this project*